 The healthcare industry is ablaze with opportunity, with a strong, upward trajectory of double-digit job growth projections - more than twice the growth expected in all occupations.
 The need for well-educated professionals at the helm of that growth is more important than ever before.
 Healthcare management provides unique opportunities to combine the best in business standards with highly focused healthcare principles, concepts, systems and practices.

-Southern New Hampshire University’s master’s in healthcare management degree – SNHU was one of the first online universities in the nation to offer an MSM in Healthcare – will equip you with the people and project management skills needed to be flexible, responsive and resilient when faced with complex business challenges.
+Southern New Hampshire University's Master of Science in Management with a concentration in Healthcare degree - SNHU was one of the first online universities in the nation to offer an MSM in Healthcare - will equip you with the people and project management skills needed to be flexible, responsive and resilient when faced with complex business challenges.
 At the same time, it will provide critical knowledge integral to strategic decision-making and promotion of continuous, enterprise-wide healthcare quality improvement.
-The master’s in healthcare management will position you as a confident, creative and graceful manager at a pivotal time in healthcare and other key industries.
+The master's in healthcare management will position you as a confident, creative and graceful manager at a pivotal time in healthcare and other key industries.

 SNHU's master’s in healthcare management degree program provides a dynamic fusion of vital business principles with a solid concentration in healthcare.
 Among the business principles you'll explore are: effective business communication; project management; organizational culture and brand; leadership; strategic planning; and talent support and development.
 Core management courses enable graduates to embrace broad opportunities in a variety of organizations, while concentration courses allow for more focused managerial positions within healthcare.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your online master’s in healthcare management at SNHU include: